jegelstaff/formulize/formulize-docs/creating_tests.md

 Before creating a new test, you need to get your local configuration to match the the configuration that the Travis CI system has after it has run all the tests.
 This way, your new test will build on the setup and configuration of all the other tests.
 There are two ways you can do this:

 1. Run all the existing tests locally
-2. Dump all the tables in your database and then import a SQL dump from a system where all the tests have been completed.
+2. Dump all the tables in your database and then import the **ci/formulize_test_db.sql** file, which is from the test system after all the tests have been completed.

 If you follow method 2, then you will need to alter the file in your trust path so it has the database table prefix  **selenium** and has the salt **s4RyHEWYxWN9OUAGvCdxljYRqqSgEf9qbsvVSvhWSumtfyI7SNx6ct1n5fypNFdi4**.